Back to Blog

 This is where everything changes.

-3. Let the AI do its thing — 30 seconds to review
+2. Let the AI do its thing — wait 10 seconds for it to read the document

-Here's what happens: briefly.family automatically extracts everything I need to know:
+Here's what happens: briefly.family automatically reads the screenshots from all these different apps and extracts everything I need to know:

 • Events with dates, times, locations